2

 1

 • For some reason my client wants SQL01 as primary and SQL02 and secondary.Currently i am using backup instead of snapshot in the replication process.The reason i was looking at log shipping is that ,i can setup/configure log shipping earlier itself.With replication,i should configure replication after redirecting the application and also i may have to manually synch some tables once replication is set up.
-Aug 13, 2019 at 20:28
+Commented Aug 13, 2019 at 20:28

 Your Answer